crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

     git push
     ```

+> 💡 There are different conventions on how to structure the repository layout.
+In the Galaxy world, a valid and frequently used layout is the IWC (<https://github.com/galaxyproject/iwc>).
+This is what we assume to use in this tutorial.

 ### Versioning best practices

 1. **Use Semantic Versioning**: Adopt [Semantic Versioning](https://semver.org/) (e.g., MAJOR.MINOR.PATCH) to clearly communicate changes in your workflows.